saylordotorg/course_polsc301/Unit07.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Progressivism and The New Deal** <span id="7"></span> **In the late 1800s and early 1900s, Americans began to question the wisdom and priorities of those leading the industrial revolution.
 Rapid